-There is no more documentation of encounters with central coast indigenous people until 1769, when Gaspar de Portola
+There is no more documentation of encounters with central coast indigenous people until 1769, when Gaspar de Portola came by land to locate Vizcaino's Monterey Bay.75

 Parties of travelers were now a regular sight for the Natives of the Pajaro River Basin.
 Couriers and others parties would stop there to rest on their journeys between Monterey and San Francisco.
 Mission Santa Clara and a settlement at San Jose were established in 1777.76